 All these claims are as true as they come, with Cebu City coming in at the top 52 of the Tholons Global Innovation City Index 2021.

 There are many reasons why you should consider outsourcing to Cebu.
 The benefits alone may outweigh any sliver of doubt that you have.

-A high number of English speakers
+High number of English speakers

 Seeing how English is an official language in the Philippines, it’s not surprising that most professionals speak it fluently.
 English is taught in schools as early as pre-kindergarten.

 Cebuanos are known for their excellent proficiency in English, which may be due to their daily interactions with foreign visitors.
 The province is also dotted with English language schools.

 Prices in Cebu don’t compare to prices in Greater Manila.
 Rent is lower, utility rates are cheaper, and the overall costs of living are generally lower than in cities in Metro Manila.